marykdb/rocksdb-multiplatform/README.md

 them by creating an issue or submitting a merge request.

 ## Native platforms
-Currently, only Apple platforms are supported for native compilations.
-Since the implementation is based on the RocksDB C API, other native platforms should be able to be added in the future.
+Currently, only iOS and macOS (+arm64 simulators) are supported for native compilations.
+Since the implementation is based on the RocksDB C API, other native platforms should be able to be added in the future if RocksDB can be compiled to that platform.
+Unfortunately tvOS and watchOS cannot be supported.
+No tvOS because it blocks certain calls RocksDB needs, and no watchOS because it needs specific arm64_32 support.

+Kotlin Native targets:
+- macosArm64
+- macosX64
+- iosArm64
+- iosSimulatorArm64

 ## Reference